Into-The-Grey/qRaphael/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+This section lists the versions of our project currently supported with security updates.

 | Version | Supported          |
 | ------- | ------------------ |